D3TaLES/d3tales_api/mkdocs/Calculators.md

 4. Establishing the calculator instance and calculating the property.
 The general format for this final step is: `CALCULATOR_CLASS(connector=CONNECTOR).calculate(DATA)`.

-Generally, calculating the property from a calcuator class instance requires calling the `calculate` method.
+Generally, calculating the property from a calculators class instance requires calling the `calculate` method.
 However, there are some cases (EX: `CVDescriptorCalculator`) where several properties can be calculated from one class, so more specific methods must be called(EX:
 `peaks`, `reversibility`, `e_half`).